 St Pauls Chambers aim to provide the highest level of service at competitive rates.
-All publicly funded fees are based on the graduated fee schemes and scales of remuneration in force at the time.
-If you require further information our Fees Clerk will be happy to assist simply call us on 0844 2722322.
+All publicly funded barrister fees are based on the graduated fee schemes and scales of remuneration in force at the time.
+If you require further information regarding barrister fees, our Fees Clerk will be happy to assist.
+Simply call us on 0844 2722322.

-Privately funded fees are normally charged at an hourly rate, taking into account the following:
+Privately funded barrister costs are normally charged at an hourly rate, taking into account the following:

 - Lateness of instruction.

 Financial Remedy Hearings - Fixed fees for Counsel

 For matters concerning assets of over £500,000 but not more than £1.5m, we are able to offer fixed fees for counsel.
 Consultations with counsel begin at £1000 + vat.
 For appearances at the first hearing, fees begin at £1750 + vat and for attendance at the financial dispute resolution hearing, fees start at £2500 + vat.

 - Time taken, including preparation and research to complete the work.